-- If I am aware of anyone being unsafe with technology, I will report it to a teacher. - I always talk to an adult if I'm not sure about something or if something happens online that makes me feel worried or frightened. - If I see anything online that I shouldn't or that makes me feel worried or upset then I will minimise the page and tell an adult straight away
+- If I am aware of anyone being unsafe with technology, I will report it to a teacher. - I always talk to an adult if I'm not sure about something or if something happens online that makes me feel worried or frightened. - If I see anything online that I shouldn't or that makes me feel worried or upset then I will minimise the page/shut the laptop lid and tell an adult straight away.